Are you looking to boost traffic on your site using push notifications?

 Setting Up Your PushEngage Account

 The first thing you’ll need to do is set up an account with PushEngage.
-To do this, go to the PushEngage website and click on the ‘Get Started For Free’ button to create an account.
+To do this, go to the PushEngage website and click on the ‘Get Started’ button to create an account.

-With this free plan, you can send 120 notifications to 2,500 subscribers every month.
+With the free plan, you can send 120 notifications to 2,500 subscribers every month.
 As your site grows, you can upgrade your plan to get more features and extend your subscriber limit.